KaloudasDev/FiveM-SteamVerifier/README.md

 server_script 'steamCheck.lua'
 ```

 > \[!WARNING]
-> Players attempting to join without Steam running will receive:
+> This script requires a valid Steam Web API Key to properly verify player Steam IDs.
-> *“Steam must be running to join this server.”*
+> Make sure to configure your Steam Web API Key in the script before use.

 4. Enable the resource in your `server.cfg`:

 ```cfg
 ensure steam-verifier
 ```

 > \[!CAUTION]
 > Temporary Steam connectivity issues may require restarting Steam and FiveM.